badgerblockchain/ongoing-resource-bank/B. Bitcoin & Blockchain Basics.md

 # Bitcoin and Blockchain Basics
-Created in 2009 by the anonymous user(s) 'Satoshi Nakamoto' during the onslaught of one of the worst modern global financial crisis, Bitcoin, a digitalized networking system built upon economic, cryptographic, and distributed system primitives, looks to provide the user with an alternative peer-to-peer means of exchnage.
-Initially steeming from liberatarian roots, it is the sole inspiration of the current distributed and decentralized ecosystem we are coming to see from within blockchain technologies.
-Below, you'll find a high-level over view on what the Bitcoin network consists of.
+Created in 2008 by the anonymous creator(s) 'Satoshi Nakamoto', Bitcoin, a digitalized networking system built upon various economic, cryptographic, and distributed system primitives addresses noteicable flaws within many gov't and central banking institutions by providing an alternative peer-to-peer means of exchange.
+Initially steeming from libertarian roots after 2009's global financial crisis, Bitcoin is the main inspiration by the current decentralized ecosystem we are just barely seeing from within blockchain technologies.
+Below, you'll find a high-level overview on what the Bitcoin network consists of.

 * Whitepaper and High Level Overviews(#whitepaper)